Marvila 8 was launched Praça David Leandro da Silva 8, in September 2023.

 Coletivo Gira.
 Female collective of samba, Clube Oriental de Samba, Praça David Leandro da Silva.

-Are you a worker, an aristocrat, an underdog, a barbershop owner, a unicorn, a DJ, a filmmaker, a collective, or a wine trader?
+Are you an independent worker, an aristocrat, an underdog, a barbershop owner, a unicorn, a DJ, a filmmaker, a collective, or a wine trader?
 It doesn’t matter.
 Each of you holds a piece of Beato-Marvila — past and present.

 The hardwired aristocracy that once shaped the Palácio dos Duques de Lafões, also known as Palácio do Grilo, has evolved into a ‘surrealist dinner theater,’ performed by local artists.
 Portuguese who played there as children might feel a slice of their history slipping away, while others celebrate the cheeky transformation.